hacktoberlat/SATOSA_Priv/README.md

 # SATOSA_Priv

-This repository is a fork of the SATOSA repo, with a custom plugin implementation for use with specific apps developed with a new auth protocol under testing for Hacktober apps.
+This repository is a fork of the SATOSA repo, with a custom plugin implementation for use with specific apps developed with a new auth protocol under testing for Hacktober apps housed in Dockerhub at hacktoberlat/opensource_authenticationprotoc.
 The following README is a copy of the upstream SATOSA source.
 For documentation regarding the custom implementation refering to internal documentation.
 ------------------
 [![PyPI](https://img.shields.io/pypi/v/SATOSA.svg)](https://pypi.python.org/pypi/SATOSA)